rrayan1/rrayan1.github.io/_projects/Controlling a Healthcare Robot/index.md

 ![Robot Image](/assets/images/Untitled%20design%20(3).png)

-## Embedded YouTube Video
+## Demo Videos

-Here’s a demonstration of real-time control of a healthcare robot using a Flutter mobile application:
+Here’s a demonstration of key features and real-time control of a healthcare robot using a Flutter mobile application:

+{% include youtube-video.html id="mclKxxoTl5U" autoplay="false" %}
 {% include youtube-video.html id="U26JCEndvNg" autoplay="false" %}

 <br>

----

 ## Starting a new line
 leave two spaces "  " at the end or enter <br>